colin-mccarthy/tanzu_build/README.md

- ## Download the kp binary from the Tanzu Build Service page on Tanzu Network.
+ ## Download the kp binary from the Tanzu Build Service page on Tanzu Network 🔧

  ```
  pivnet download-product-files --product-slug='build-service' --release-version='1.2.2' --product-file-id=1000629